 - Check Light and Dark – You won’t just be looking at the color in shade or bright sunlight or darkness.
 The color needs to be just right in all three.
-So be sure to check the paint chips in several locations (or at different times of the day) to try difference lighting scenarios.
+So be sure to check the paint chips in several locations (or at different times of the day) to try different lighting scenarios.

 What color is your bedroom?